Tensors, Differential Geometry and Statistical Shading Analysis: The Generic Surfaces Underlying an Image Patch

-To appreciate $\D^j \bm{N}$, think of e.g., $\D^2 \bm{N}$: this requires two $\mathbb{R}^2$ vectors $\{\vec{v_1}, \vec{v_2} \}$ as input and outputs a vector in $\mathbb{R}^3$.
-This output is the ``change in the change in the normal field" as we differentiate first in the $\vec{v_1}$ direction and then in the $\vec{v_2}$ direction.
-Note that, due to the symmetry of the derivative, the order of the inputs does not matter.

-The square root term in the denominator creates difficulties in relating the $\{ \D^j I \} _{j =1}^n$ to the parameters $\{ f_x, f_y, f_{xx}, \ldots \}$ (or other surface parameters).
-According to the above equation \ref{eqn:proj_onto_L}, we see that the relationships between $\{ \D^j I \} _{j =1}^n$ and $\{ \D^j \bm{N} \} _{j =1}^n$ is a projection along the (unknown) light source vector $\vec{L}$.
-We will need two more linearly independent projections in order to uniquely define the remainder of $\{ \D^j \bm{N} \} _{j =1}^n$ and thus recover the normal field $\bar{\bm{N}}(x, y)$.
-As we now show, one of these additional projections will be set by the unit length condition of $\bar{\bm{N}}(x, y)$.
-The final projection can be freely set and represents the ambiguity in the problem.
+The square root term in the denominator of (\ref{eqn:explicit_normal}) creates difficulties in relating the $\{ \D^j I \} _{j =1}^n$ to the parameters $\{ h_x, h_y, h_{xx}, \ldots \}$ (or other surface parameters).
+According to the above (\ref{eqn:proj_onto_L}), we see that the relationships between $\{ \D^j I \} _{j =1}^n$ and $\{ \D^j \n \} _{j =1}^n$ are a projection along the (unknown) light source vector $\l$.
+We will need two more linearly independent projections in order to uniquely define the remainder of $\{ \D^j \n \} _{j =1}^n$ and thus recover a Taylor approximation to the normal field, $\bar{\n}(x, y)$.
+As we now show, one of these additional projections will be set by the unit length condition on $\bar{\n}(x, y)$.
+The final projection can be freely set and represents the ambiguity in the shape from shading problem.